We talked about this mural last week in the English class I teach at the Pinacoteca, or Art Gallery.

 Banksy, who has never been invited to exhibit at the official Biennale, demonstrates he doesn’t need an invitation in order to show up, surprise people and make waves.

-Soon after the stall was set up, a video was taken and posted on Youtube and a woman can be heard remarking in Italian how these are the best works she’s seen so far (click on the link in orange below to watch the video that Banksy published on his Instagram account–scroll down to “Street Artist”).
+Soon after the stall was set up, a video was taken and posted on Youtube and a woman can be heard remarking in Italian how these are the best works she’s seen at the Biennale so far.
 In the same video, later, two vigili urbani (traffic cops), come by and close down the installation; a permit to sell art hadn’t been purchased.
 Did they feel somewhat ridiculous later, when they discovered whose stall they had shuttered?
 Unfortunately the video is no longer available on Youtube.

 Instead, this video below, by Mashable, eliminates the Italian and provides English subtitles.

 I wished I had been there and could have offered to buy up the lot.
 How much would they have cost me?
 It would be fantastic to have them hanging in my living room now.